Getting Started with FairSense-AgentiX¶

 scenario = """

-We're deploying a resume screening model that uses GPT-4 to rank candidates.
+We are deploying a resume screening AI system using a GPT-4 based LLM to rank

 """